-A couple weeks back, John Munyi, our lead developer at hiveonline set out from Kigali for a trip out to Niger to see our eArziki App in action.
+A couple weeks back, John Munyi, our lead developer at hiveonline set out from Kigali for a trip out to Niger to see our the hiveonline community finance app in action.
 He told me all about it on a quick call this week!

 The field officer steps in and gives eArziki and the project a short summary.
 Then the whole VSLA is broken down into smaller groups, five groups of six persons, so that everyone can get a chance to see interact with the App up close.
 Each small group appoints a temporary secretary and they run through a mock meeting.

 To some women, the advantages of using VSLA technology to run their group were immediately apparent.
 Members remarked that it is good knowing that meeting information is secure and that if anything happened to their record book, information would not be lost.
 Many were excited for the future phases and implications of the technology for the VSLA: not having to go to the secretary to see the book or know balances, developing a full digital marketplace for products and services, and access to microfinance for boosting business activities.

 At its base, the hiveonline mission is about creating opportunities for community entrepreneurs through financial inclusion.
 After a tour of the community, John explained how it was both interesting and inspiring to see the economic activities that were powered through VSLA groups.

 Individual women took out loans from the VSLA for their business such as making bag lunches for workers.
 On the group level, loans were taken by larger groups or the whole VSLA for products requiring more inputs or infrastructure- making juices, ground nut candies and cakes to be sold at schools in the area.
 John even got a chance to try some of them!

 New VSLA Technology: Mobile Phones and Data Connectivity

 The trip also tested assumptions about the women in communities that he visited, especially in regard to overall familiarity with the technology.
 While some women were a bit shy of touching the device, around 90% were comfortable, some of the secretaries also have quite advanced smartphones.